Get involved

 • maintenance and replacement of existing stormwater infrastructure

-• construction of new infrastructure (this includes curb and gutter) as the network expands.
+• construction of new infrastructure as the network expands.

 The network benefits the whole community by protecting public infrastructure, safeguarding natural assets, connecting communities and supporting access to work, recreation and essential services.